 Perhaps you don’t know what to do with it.
 Or, you don’t know what you want to achieve by going through all your data.
 Maybe, you know how valuable it is, but you don’t have the tools to organize, process, and analyze your data.

 In this article, we’ll explain the different types of data you can analyze, describe the data analysis process, and why data analysis is important for making smarter decisions.
-We’ll also outline the various analysis techniques, and the steps you need to take to get started with data analysis.
+We’ll also outline the various data analysis techniques and the steps to analyze data.

 Data analysis is the process of cleaning, analyzing, interpreting, and visualizing data using various techniques and business intelligence tools.
 Data analysis tools help you discover relevant insights that lead to smarter and more effective decision-making.

 You’ll often see the terms data analysis and data analytics used interchangeably.
 But, there’s a slight difference between the two.

-Data analytics is the overarching discipline and refers to the whole process of data management: data collection, storing, organizing, and analyzing.
+Data analytics is the overarching discipline and refers to the whole process of data management: data collecting, storing, organizing, and analyzing.
 It includes the tools and techniques used to deep-dive into data, as well as those used to communicate the results ‒ for example, data visualization tools.

-Data analysis, on the other hand, focuses on the process of turning raw data into meaningful and actionable insights.
+Data analysis, on the other hand, focuses on the process of turning raw data into useful statistics, information, and explanations.

 There are two types of data that companies can analyze:

 Quantitative data deals with whole numbers, percentages, and statistics data analysis – data that can be expressed as a quantity.

 Quantitative data is usually structured data that is pre-formatted and fits neatly into the columns and rows of spreadsheets.
 It responds to close-ended questions like “how many?”, “how often?” and “how much?”.